Resource guide

 Refresh and EDD

-Higher-risk relationships require periodic refresh, enhanced review, and evidence collection that can be defended later.
+Higher-risk relationships need periodic refresh, enhanced review, and evidence collection that can be defended later.

 Officer decisioning

-The final customer, filing, or reporting decision should be separate from operator work product and recorded as its own act.
+The final customer or filing decision is separate from operator work product and recorded as its own act.

 Attestation and export

-Every meaningful action should leave a reconstructible chain: what was reviewed, with what inputs, by whom, and under which configuration.
+Every meaningful action leaves a chain: what was reviewed, with what inputs, by whom, under which configuration.

-Technology should compress deterministic work and preserve evidence, not pretend that judgment-heavy activity can be fully automated.
+Technology compresses deterministic work and preserves evidence.
+It does not automate senior judgment.
 Screening, normalization, rule execution, alert packaging, and report formatting are natural automation surfaces.

-Match adjudication, suspicious-activity interpretation, enhanced due diligence, and final narrative framing still need experienced operators.
-If the system hides that instead of designing for it, quality decays quickly.
+Match adjudication, SAR interpretation, EDD, and final narrative framing still need experienced operators.
+Hide that instead of designing for it and quality decays quickly.

 • Can the company explain its top-risk typologies in plain language?